 “I’m not going to say exactly how we’re bringing him back, but it’s a science fiction story, after all,” Cameron told Deadline in 2013 about Lang’s return.
 “His character will evolve into really unexpected places across the arc of our new three-film saga.
 I really look forward to working with such a gifted actor, who’s also become a good friend.”

 Want a little more adrenaline?
 The best action movies

 Confirmed to be joining them are Kate Winslet, who’s working with Cameron again for the first time since 1997’s Titanic, Oona Chaplin, Cliff Curtis, Vin Diesel, Michelle Yeoh, Jermaine Clement, and Edie Falco.
 Some images have been shared of the cast doing performance capture, and filming has been taking place in New Zealand.

-For something that involves so many people, and been in the works for so long, we really don’t know a whole lot about the premise of Avatar 2.
-Cameron, and producers, have discussed broad details in various interviews, offering some insight into what the next chapter of the Na’Vi looks like.
+Before this, we really didn’t know a whole lot about the premise of Avatar 2.
+Cameron, and producers, had discussed broad details in various interviews, offering some insight into what the next chapter of the Na’Vi looks like.